KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [EXT-Detector by bugsounet](https://github.com/bugsounet/EXT-Detector)

-1. Issues are not enabled in the GitHub repository.
-So users cannot report bugs.
-Please enable issues in your repo.
-2. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+1. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-3. Recommendation: The README seems not to have an install instruction (the words 'install' or 'installation' are missing).
+2. Recommendation: The README seems not to have an install instruction (the words 'install' or 'installation' are missing).
 Please add one.

 ### [MMM-DHT by ckoutavas](https://github.com/ckoutavas/MMM-DHT)